Kim Scotland, Director of Community Relations & Marketing

-Requests for funding should respond to the most urgent needs being faced by our neighbors resulting from the long-term effects of COVID-19, and we will be seeking innovative partnerships from our community’s most compassionate, charitable organizations in order to have the greatest positive impact on the lives of our most vulnerable families and individuals.
+We will be seeking innovative partnerships from our community’s compassionate, charitable organizations in order to have the greatest positive impact on the lives of the most vulnerable families and individuals.

-Critical to our work in meeting these needs is the realization that for people of diverse backgrounds these challenges are greater and deeper in terms of their degree and complexity.
-This means that we must direct significantly greater attention and enhance our sensitivity to the issues of race, equity and justice as we design our solutions to our communities’ problems.
+Critical to our work in meeting these needs is the realization that for people in historically marginalized communities these challenges are greater and deeper in terms of their degree and complexity.
+This means that we must direct significantly greater attention and enhance our sensitivity to the issues of race, equity, and justice as we design our solutions to our communities’ problems.

 Request for Proposal (RFP’s) packets will be available online following the workshop.

 Please note, in case of inclement weather, a snow date has been scheduled for January 13th.